val-iisc/capnet/README.md

 ```
 Make sure that the trained model exists before running the metric calculation code.
 Use the option *--visualize* in place of *--tqdm* to visualize the reconstructed 3D point clouds.

+## TODO
+1. Provide pre-trained models
+2. Add code for test-stage optimization
+3. Add dataset and codes for training and evaluation on Pix3D dataset

 ## Citation
 If you make use of the code, please cite the following work: